0xdreadnaught/v24/README.md

 These scripts and configs are not intended for public replication but serve as a cautionary showcase of what not to do with your Voron 2.4.
 The base printer is a Siboor v2.4r2 Aug(Dec refresh).
 The only thing remaining from Siboor is the OS on the BTT-pi.

-## Structure

-- **Configs**: Contains Klipper configuration files for different printer components.
-  - The configuration is divided into supplementary files for easier management and readability.
-- **Scripts**: Includes various utility scripts used for enhanced printer operations.
-  - Currently deprecated.
-- **Temporary Data**: Uses `/tmp/toolhead_position.txt` to store the current toolhead position, critical for custom resume logic.
-  - Created by `save_position.sh` if it doesn't exist.

-## Key Components

 ### Fans
 - **Stepper Driver Cooling**: Employs a 5010 5V blower to cool the Octopus Pro stepper drivers.